baloon11/Selenium-email-client/README.md

-It will be a console email client that based on Selenium.
+It is a simple console email client that based on Selenium WebDriver and Python.
-Now you can find fully working parts that:
-    sends email,
-    reads email,
-    reads list of subjects
+Running:
+--`email_client.py`
-(works with https://www.ukr.net/ service) in `ukr_net.py`.
+It works only with https://www.ukr.net/ service yet.

-See source code.
+Before using:
+sudo apt-get firefox #if it not install yet
+sudo apt-get install xvfb
+pip install selenium
+pip install pyvirtualdisplay